hlepp/pardontheinterruption/README.md

 ## Description:
 This study presents a corpus of exchanges between speakers in U.S. Supreme Court Oral Arguments.
 Each exchange is labeled on a spectrum of 0 ("very competitive") to 100 ("very cooperative") by a human annotator with legal experience in the United States.
-Details on the collection of these annotations can be found[here](https://digital.lib.washington.edu/researchworks/handle/1773/45514).
+Details on the collection of these annotations can be found [here](https://digital.lib.washington.edu/researchworks/handle/1773/45514).

 Information about the audio segments and annotations included in the corpus is listed below.